Mery Vieira Mery Vieira

 P.S.

-The second photo is after I decluttered — a process that took me about a year, and proof that just doing a little bit at a time is better than not taking any action at all.
-As within so without.
+The second photo is after I decluttered.
+The entire process took me about a year, and I’m proof that just doing a little bit at a time is better than not taking any action at all.
 Take your time.
-Be gentle with yourself.
+And be gentle with yourself.

 #clearing #decluttering #SpringReset #LetsGrowTogether